Muaaz-F/Prediction-of-Obesity-Risk/README.md

 ### Summary of Performance Achieved:
 Our best model achieved an accuracy of 0.9039 on the validation set.
 This means that the model accurately predicted the obesity level of individuals in the test data 90.39% of the time.

-## Summary of the Work Done
+## Summary of Work Done

-### Data
-Data: Obesity Risk <br />
-Type: .csv <br />
-Input: CSV file of features, output: 'NObeyesdad' in last column. <br />
-Size: (20758, 18) <br />

-### Preprocessing / Clean up
+### Data Preprocessing

-  * Encoding Categorical Variables:
-    Converted categorical variables into numerical format using techniques such as one-hot encoding or label encoding, depending on the nature of the data and the model requirements.
+- **Encoding Categorical Variables:** Converted categorical variables into numerical format using techniques such as one-hot encoding or label encoding, depending on the nature of the data and the model requirements.
-  * Feature Scaling:
-    Applied feature scaling techniques such as standardization or normalization to ensure all features have the same scale and prevent any particular feature from dominating the learning process.
+- **Feature Scaling:** Applied feature scaling techniques such as standardization or normalization to ensure all features have the same scale and prevent any particular feature from dominating the learning process.
-  * Feature Engineering:
-    Created one new feature (derived feature) from existing ones to capture additional information that could be useful for the models.
+- **Feature Engineering:** Created one new feature (derived feature) from existing ones to capture additional information that could be useful for the models.

 ### Data Visualization

-    * Histograms of Numerical Features:
-      Visualizing histograms of numerical features helps to understand their distributions and identify any patterns or anomalies.
-For example, we may observe that some features follow a normal distribution, while others exhibit skewness       or multimodality.
+- **Histograms of Numerical Features:** Visualized histograms of numerical features to understand their distributions and identify any patterns or anomalies.

-    * Correlation Heatmap:
-      A correlation heatmap illustrates the pairwise correlations between different features in the dataset.
-This helps to identify strong correlations (positive or negative) between pairs of features, which can provide insights into           potential relationships and dependencies within the data.
+- **Correlation Heatmap:** Generated a correlation heatmap to illustrate the pairwise correlations between different features in the dataset.

 ### Problem Formulation

-Input: The input consists of various features such as age, gender, height, weight, family history of obesity, frequency of consumption of various types of food, physical activity, and other lifestyle-related factors.
-Output: The output is the classification of individuals into one of seven weight categories based on their body mass index (BMI) and other features.
+- **Input / Output:** The input consists of various features such as age, gender, height, weight, family history of obesity, frequency of consumption of various types of food, physical activity, and other lifestyle-related factors.
+The output is the classification of individuals into one of seven weight categories based on their body mass index (BMI) and other features.

+### Models Explored

 | Model                        | Accuracy |
 |------------------------------|----------|